danaonel/svg-icons-vs-font-icons/readme.md

 - Open Illustrator file from designer
 - The illustrator file should already have paths
 - Save file as SVG
-- Optimize the SVG file using above tool
+- Optimize the SVG file using any of the above tools
 - Encode the optimized SVG file to Data URI

 -----------------------